A circuit designer built for people who actually think about racing.

 Lap time and race laps are calculated from this profile.
 The results are approximations rather than a full simulation, but they are grounded in real vehicle physics and produce numbers that feel right to anyone familiar with motorsport.

-The six vehicle classes
+The racing classes

 Each class has a distinct set of performance characteristics.
 Switching between them on the same circuit is one of the most revealing things you can do — tight corners that barely register for an F1 car become significant obstacles in GT3, and corners that GT3 handles comfortably can be genuinely slow on a kart.